1995 Castilian-Manchegan regional election: Election date

 The term of the Cortes of Castilla–La Mancha expired four years after the date of their previous election.
 Elections to the Cortes were fixed for the fourth Sunday of May every four years.
-The previous election was held on 26 May 1991, setting the election date for the Cortes on Sunday, 28 May 1995.
+The previous election was held on 26 May 1991, setting the election date for the Cortes on 28 May 1995.

-The Cortes of Castilla–La Mancha could not be dissolved before the date of expiry of parliament.
+The Cortes of Castilla–La Mancha could not be dissolved before the expiration date of parliament.
 In the event of an investiture process failing to elect a regional President within a two-month period from the first ballot, the candidate from the party with the highest number of seats was to be deemed automatically elected.

 Opinion polls

 The table below lists voting intention estimates in reverse chronological order, showing the most recent first and using the dates when the survey fieldwork was done, as opposed to the date of publication.
 Where the fieldwork dates are unknown, the date of publication is given instead.
 The highest percentage figure in each polling survey is displayed with its background shaded in the leading party's colour.
 If a tie ensues, this is applied to the figures with the highest percentages.
 The "Lead" column on the right shows the percentage-point difference between the parties with the highest percentages in a poll.
 When available, seat projections determined by the polling organisations are displayed below (or in place of) the percentages in a smaller font; 24 seats were required for an absolute majority in the Cortes of Castilla–La Mancha.